 The details are set out in article 5 of the Articles of Association.

-The Articles of Association can be found on our website at www.clariant.com/en/Company/Corporate-Governance/Articles-of-Association
+The Articles of Association can be found on our website at www.clariant.com/en/Company/Corporate-Governance/ Articles-of-Association

+4.3.
 Distribution of capital reserves

-In the 2016 calendar year, a distribution of CHF 0.40 per share from capital reserves was decided by the Annual General Meeting.
-The total amount of CHF 129 499 863.20 was paid out on 28 April 2016.
-A table with additional information on the distribution of capital reserves can be found on page 188 (Note 16) of this Integrated Report.
+In the 2017 calendar year, a distribution of CHF 0.45 per share from capital reserves was decided by the Annual General Meeting.
+The total amount of CHF 147 884 425.20 was paid out on 27 April 2017.
+A table with additional information on the distribution of capital reserves can be found on page 32 (Note 16) of the Financial Report of the Integrated Report 2017.

+4.4.
 Transferability of shares